ibm-cloud-docs/hlf-support/howto/ansible.md

-# Getting started with Ansible playbooks on the {site.data.keyword.IBM_notm}} Support for Hyperledger Fabric
+# Getting started with Ansible playbooks on the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric
 {: #ansible}

 Customers who are interested in automating their {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network deployments can use Ansible playbooks to deploy an instance of the service and build out their networks.